bseltz-cohesity/scripts/ccs/powershell/backupNowCcs/README.md

 * -username: (optional) used for password storage only (default is 'Ccs')
 * -password: (optional) enter API key (will be prompted if omitted and not already stored)
 * -noPrompt: (optional) do not prompt for password
-* -region: Ccs region to use
+* -region: (optional) Ccs region to use
 * -objectName: (optional) name of protected object to backup (e.g. name of VM, name of database)
 * -sourceName: (optional) name of registered source (e.g. name of SQL Server)
 * -backupType: (optional) kRegular, kFull or kLog (default is kRegular)
 * -wait: (optional) wait for completion and report status
+* -abortIfRunning: (optional) abort if backup is already running
 * -debugmode: (optional) display JSON output for troubleshooting

 ## Authenticating to Ccs